splicebox/PsiCLASS/README.md

 			-c FLOAT: only use the subexons with classifier score <= than the given number. (default: 0.05) --sa FLOAT: the minimum average number of supported read for retained introns (default: 0.5) --vd FLOAT : the minimum average coverage depth of a transcript to be reported in voting (defaults: 1.0)
+			--maxDpConstraintSize: the number of subexons a constraint can cover in DP. (default: 7. -1 for inf)
 			--primaryParalog: use primary alignment to retain paralog genes (default: use unique alignments)
 			--version: print version and exit
 			--stage INT:  (default: 0)